-The mass-univariate approach to identifying the mapping $g(\mathbf{q}): X \to Y$ is probably the most common in neuroimaging, as exemplified by statistical parametric mapping (SPM).
+The mass-univariate approach to identifying the mapping $g(\theta)$ : $X \rightarrow Y$ is probably the most common in neuroimaging, as exemplified by statistical parametric mapping (SPM).
 These approaches treat each data element (i.e., voxel) as conditionally independent of all other voxels such that the implicit likelihood factorises over voxels, indexed by i

-$$p(Y \mid X, \boldsymbol{q}) = \prod{i} p(Y_i \mid \boldsymbol{q}i, X)$$
+$$p(Y|X,\theta) = \prod{i} p(Y_i|\theta_i, X)$$ (7)

-In the classification literature, this would be called a naive Bayes classifier (also known as Idiot's Bayes) because the underlying probability model rests on conditionally independent data-features.
+In the classification literature, this would be called a naive Bayes classifier (also known as Idiot's Bayes) because the underlying probability model rests on conditionally independent data features.
 In SPM, the spatial dependencies among voxels are introduced after estimation during inference, through random field theory.
 Random field theory provides a model for the prevalence of topological features in the SPM under the null hypothesis, such as the number of peaks above some threshold.
-This allows one to make multivariate inferences over voxels (e.g., set-level inference; Friston et al 1996).
+This allows one to make multivariate inferences over voxels (e.g., set-level inference; Friston et al., 1996).
 The advantage of topological inference is that random field theory provides a very efficient model for spatial dependences that is based on the fact that images are continuous; other multivariate models ignore this.
-The disadvantage of random field theory is that the p-value is not based on a likelihood-ratio and is therefore suboptimal by the Neyman-Pearson lemma.
+The disadvantage of random field theory is that the p-value is not based on a likelihood ratio and is therefore suboptimal by the Neyman-Pearson lemma.
 However, SPM is not usually used to make multivariate inference because it is used predominantly to find regionally specific effects.

-Multivariate models relax the naive independence assumption and enable inference about distributed responses2.
-The first multivariate models of imaging data (scaled sub-profile model: Moeller et al 1987) appeared in the nineteen eighties and focused on disambiguating global and regionally specific effects using principal component analysis.
-Principal component analysis also featured in early data-led multivariate analyses of Alzheimer's disease (e.g., Grady et al 1990).
+Multivariate models relax the naive independence assumption and enable inference about distributed responses.
+The first multivariate models of imaging data (scaled sub-profile model: Moeller et al., 1987) appeared in the nineteen eighties and focused on disambiguating global and regionally specific effects using principal component analysis.
+Principal component analysis also featured in early data-led multivariate analyses of Alzheimer's disease (e.g., Grady et al., 1990).
 The first canonical correlation analysis of functional imaging data addressed the mapping between resting regional cerebral activity and the expression of symptoms in schizophrenia.
-This analysis showed that distinct brain systems correlated with distinct sub-syndromes of schizophrenia (Friston et al 1992).
+This analysis showed that distinct brain systems correlated with distinct sub-syndromes of schizophrenia (Friston et al., 1992a).

-2 Although it is difficult to generalise, multivariate inference is usually more powerful than mass-univariate topological inference because the latter depends on focal responses that survive some threshold (and induce a topological feature).
+&lt;sup>2 Although it is difficult to generalise, multivariate inference is usually more powerful than mass-univariate topological inference because the latter depends on focal responses that survive some threshold (and induce a topological feature).

-In Friston et al (1995) we generalized canonical correlation analysis to cover all the voxels in the brain: The problem addressed in that paper was that CCA requires the number of observations to be substantially larger than the dimensionality of the data-features (i.e., number of voxels) or experimental variables.
+In Friston et al. (1995), we generalised canonical correlation analysis to cover all the voxels in the brain: The problem addressed in that paper was that CCA requires the number of observations to be substantially larger than the dimensionality of the data features (i.e., number of voxels) or experimental variables.
 Clearly, in imaging, the number of voxels exceeds the number of scans.
-This means that one cannot estimate the marginal likelihood because there are insufficient degrees of freedom to estimate the covariance parameters, $l \subset q$.
-This problem can be finessed by invoking priors p(q) or constraints on the parameters.
-In Friston (1995) the parameters were constrained to a low-dimensional subspace, spanned by the major singular vectors, U of the data.
-This effectively reа smaller parameterised the model in terms of number of parameters; $\tilde{\boldsymbol{b}} = \boldsymbol{b}U \Leftrightarrow \boldsymbol{b} = \tilde{\boldsymbol{b}}U^T$.
+This means that one cannot estimate the marginal likelihood because there are insufficient degrees of freedom to estimate the covariance parameters, $\lambda \subseteq \theta$ .
+This problem can be finessed by invoking priors $p(\theta)$ or constraints on the parameters.
+In Friston et al. (1995), the parameters were constrained to a low-dimensional subspace, spanned by the major singular vectors, U of the data.
+This effectively re-parameterised the model in terms of a smaller number of parameters; $\tilde{\beta} = \beta U \Leftrightarrow \beta = \tilde{\beta} U^T$ .
 Major singular vectors (i.e., eigenimages) span the greatest variance seen in the data and are identified easily using singular value decomposition (SVD).